 Scary but true: The wrong wedding lingerie can totally ruin the look of your gorgeous wedding gown.
-Shopping for bras and underwear might not be as exciting as finding your dream dress, but don't overlook the importance of these foundation pieces.
+Shopping for bras and undergarments might not be as exciting as finding your dream dress, but don't overlook the importance of these foundation pieces.
 (They're called that for a reason!)
-Stakes are high when it comes to bridal fashion; the last things you want are any visible straps, lumps, or lines.
+Stakes are high when it comes to bridal fashion; the last thing you want is any visible straps, lumps, or lines.
 To help you find the right fit, we tapped the expert mind of Claire Chambers, CEO of lingerie boutique Journelle, on how, when, and what to buy.

-"Use your first dress fitting as a chance to learn what kind of lingerie works best," advises Chambers.
+"Use your first dress fitting as a chance to learn what kind of lingerie works best," Chambers says.
 "Resist the urge to buy before that point.
 You'll learn a lot more about what type of foundation garments you need once you see the dress on your body and know what alterations need to be made."

-Then, call the lingerie store and make an appointment!
-"Most stores will be happy to set aside time to devote to you and can be better prepared (and stocked!) if they know in advance that you're coming," says Chambers.
+Then, call the lingerie store and make an appointment.
+"Most stores will be happy to set aside time to devote to you and can be better prepared (and stocked) if they know in advance that you're coming," Chambers says.
 Also, don't forget to take a few images of your dress to show your fitter.
 It's not necessary to bring your actual dress in person.

 One thing to know is that last-minute weight changes can really affect the fit of your bra.
-"Pay attention if you find yourself losing weight before the big day, and get refitted if necessary," says Chambers.
+"Pay attention if you find yourself losing weight before the big day, and get refitted if necessary," Chambers says.
 "Your lingerie store may also be able to make some alterations to your bra, but don't leave it to the last minute."

 How to Shop: Bras

 First, check whether you actually need a bra.
-"Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," says Chambers.
+"Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," Chambers says.
 "But if you want more support, ask your tailor whether a bra or corset can be successfully sewn into your gown.
 This can help with tricky necklines and strapless silhouettes."

 For all other dress types, work with your fitter to figure out what the bra needs to achieve and which bra works best.
-"Options are really endless these days," says Chambers.
+"Options are really endless these days," Chambers says.
 "You can easily find a bra that works for any silhouette, from halter to one shoulder to racerback."

 If you're just looking for a little extra coverage, a bra might not be the best option, especially if your dress fabric is on the thinner side.
-Consider a stick-on piece, like Bring It Up Spacers, recommends Chambers.
+Consider a stick-on piece, like Bring It Up Spacers, Chambers recommends.
 This is the best way to create a seamless, invisible look.

 How to Shop: Underwear